 Fortunately some activities are more stimulating than others.
 I have never ceased to find the pursuit of knowledge interesting.
 Yes, I grew bored teaching an introductory college ethics classes for the one hundredth time, but if you have mastered philosophical ethics to your satisfaction, then find another topic.
 Dont worry.
 There are plenty of things to do and learn.
 Might we eventually know everything and get bored?
 I don’t know.
 If I become omniscient I’ll let you know.

 How about people?
 I have known people who have few thoughts, and others who have shallow thoughts.
-Such people have few questions.
+Such people ask few questions.
 And they already have their answers—usually the first ones they were exposed to.
 I find such people boring.
 By contrast people on a journey are interesting, they are evolving.
 With them you never encounter the same person, they are as petals unfolding.
 They are like ships that sail in the ocean rather than being stuck in dry dock.
 How can you tire of their constant surprise?

 Still you may find yourself disappointed with someone you previously respected, or you may discover that someone is not as good as you thought they were.
 What should you do?
 This is a difficult question, and relates to a previous post about “settling,” especially for intimate partners.
 If your expectations for such partners are too high, you are bound to be disappointed; if your expectations are too low, if you settle for a bad partner, you are bound to be discontent or even traumatized.